Fix Lower Back (Lumbo-Sacral) Pain

 How Long Does It Take To Stop Lower Back Pain With The Ab Revolution?

 If your pain comes from overly arching your lower back, you should feel the pain and lower back pressure stop the moment you tilt your hip back under you and no longer overly arch.
 If you're not feeling better right away, check what you are doing compared to what is presented above.
 Are you leaning your upper body back?
 Did you push your hips forward instead of tucking (tilting) under to straighten?
 DId you round forward instead of becoming straighter?
 Are you tightening or clenching any muscles?

-If you do not overly arch before (no hyperlordosis, no swayback, and no upper body lean back), then reducing the arch will not change the source of the pain.
+If you dido not overly arch before (no hyperlordosis, no swayback, and no upper body lean back), then reducing the arch will not change your source of the pain.
 Make sure there is not something else contributing to your pain.
 It is is almost always quick and easy to start getting your life back and start feeling better right now.
 Don't wait.

 What The Ab Revolution Book Has That This Article Does Not

 My goal is that if you have pain from hyperlordosis, explained above, that you correct it to neutral spine right then with my information.
 I am the pioneer in hyperlordosis research.
 I spent years to identify and quantify this previously ignored source of so much lumbar and sacral pain.
 I want the world to be a better place with healthier happier people intelligently applying this breakthrough method.
 If this article alone fixes your pain, I am thrilled!